rasmusbergpalm/shapeguard/README.md

 So why not algorithmically check the shapes then?
 Well it gets ugly fast.

-You have to add assert foo.shape == (bs, n_samples, x_size) everywhere, which essentially doubles your linecount and you have to define all your dimensional sizes (bs, etc.), which might vary across train/test, batches, etc.
+You have to add assert `foo.shape == (bs, n_samples, x_size)` everywhere, which essentially doubles your linecount and you have to define all your dimensional sizes (bs, etc.), which might vary across train/test, batches, etc.
 So I made a small helper that makes it much nicer.
 I call it ShapeGuard.
-When you import it, It adds a method sg to the tensor class, and exposes a static ShapeGuard class.
+When you import it, It adds the `sg` method to the `torch.Tensor` and `torch.distributions.Distribution`, and exposes a static `ShapeGuard` class.

-You use the sg method like an assert:
+You use the `sg` method like an assert:

 ```python
 def forward(self, x, y):